-Why the Famous Café del Mar in Cartagena Closed
+Why Did Café del Mar in Cartagena Close and What Replaced It?

 If you take a look around at tips on things to do in Cartagena, there’s a good chance you’ve heard of Café del Mar.
 This bar and restaurant, atop the colonial walls of Cartagena has long been a favorite of tourists and is arguably one of the city’s longest running and most iconic places.

-It’s the result of an over 10 year court case, one that supposedly began after a dispute between neighbors but has grown to be embroiled in controversy and debate over the intersection between tourism, public space, and access to historic sites, an issue that will continue to loom over Cartagena as tourism grows ever larger.
+The closure of Café del Mar was the result of an over 10 year court case that seems to have begun as dispute between neighbors but grew into a controversy and debate over the intersection between tourism, public space, and access to historic sites.

 If you’d like to learn more about why Cartagena’s Café del Mar was shut down, I’ll go over some details of the case, and share my opinion on its closing in this post.